 Another matter that I would like to clarify is that the term “fourth person in the god-head” appears nowhere in the Newer Testament.
 I find that this term only confuses people and I believe that it should be avoided, Charolites believe that the second person in the god-head is both Jesus and Charlie.
 It is not as if Charlie became Jesus, for that would be an absurdity, we believe that Jesus became Charlie.
 The sinless nature of Jesus came to dwell in the sinful personality of Charlie.

 There is abundant Scriptural evidence for this doctrine.
 Psalm 89:27 reads: “Also I will make him my firstborn, higher than the kings of the earth.”
 Many Christians recognize that this is referring to the second person in the god-head.
 Yet verse 30 of that same passage speaks of the sins of this individuals children.
 This cannot be a reference to Jesus, who never sinned and never had children.
 This passage only reached its full fulfillment in Charlie who was both sinful himself and had sinful children.
 Similarly, Psalm 41:9, which Jesus explicitly claimed to have fulfilled, speaks of the sins of the Messiah (verse 4).
-Since Jesus did not since in his first earthly ministry, it is obvious that he must return and live a sinful life in order to fulfil this Messianic prophecy.
+Since Jesus did not since in his first earthly ministry, it is obvious that he must return and live a sinful life in order to fulfill this Messianic prophecy.

 The key concept here is that way back in the days of Jesus people could not fathom a sinful Messiah.
 God had to break this concept in slowly, through progressive revelation.
 First, it had to be demonstrated that the divine could be semi-human, and finally it was demonstrated that the divine could be totally human.”